Does Home Insurance Cover Mold? When It's Covered & When It's Not

 Cons

 Flooding is a major gap.
-Standard homeowners insurance does not cover flood damage at all — including any mold that results from it.
-You'd need a separate flood insurance policy to have any chance of mold coverage after a flood event.
-Even then, many flood policies have specific mold sublimits.
+Standard homeowners insurance won't pay to clean up mold from flooding, sump pump failure or poor maintenance.
+You'd need a separate flood insurance policy to have any chance of mold coverage after a flood event, and even then, many flood policies have specific mold sublimits.
+Learn more about water damage coverage gaps and how flooding fits into the broader picture.

 Gradual leaks are the #1 denial reason.
-A pipe that slowly drips behind a wall for months is considered a maintenance failure.
+Most home policies don't cover water damage from gradual leaks or seepage, and that includes resulting mold.
 Insurers argue that a reasonable homeowner would have noticed and fixed the problem before mold set in.
-This is why regular home inspections and prompt repairs are so critical.
+Regular plumbing inspections and prompt repairs are critical, and this is one of the most common reasons plumbing-related claims get denied.

 Black Mold Warning